 The Intent to Enroll form is included in student orientation materials.
 Students are required to complete the form and submit to the Center for Programs in Allied Health.
-During the year students are required to notify the Program Director of any change of address, telephone number or other information that appears on this form.
+During the year students are required to keep their current information up to date in Orbund of any change of address, telephone number or other information.